 The most well-known monument in Fabbriche di Vallico is the bridge that unites the two parts of the town and that has the shape of a mule saddle.
 The bridge is dominated by a building that in the past used to be a customs house as it marked the boundary between the Duchy of Modena and the Republic of Lucca.

-The bridge deck is slightly inclined and it consists of a segmental arch.
+This footbridge crosses the Turrite Cava stream in the town of Fabbriche di Vallico, near a beautiful spot in the valley where the stream meets a brook.
+The bridge deck is slightly inclined.
 The sandstone bridge was built by local masons near a water-mill in the 14th century.
 It is in a good state of preservation and currently is still in use.

 Fabbriche di Vallico

 A lovely village in the heart of the Garfagnana